 What's Included

-Full board accommodation and picnic lunch are for resident bookings only.
+Full board accommodation and picnic lunch is available for resident bookings only.

 Before You Attend